TheStigmj/speedtest-gui/README.md

 # speedtest-gui
-A django GUI to a variant of https://github.com/adolfintel/speedtest
+A django GUI to the results of a variant of https://github.com/adolfintel/speedtest